michealfortunatus/michealfortunatus/README.md

 I'm Fortune and i'm full stack web / blockchain developer with more than 4 years experience. i have completed 18 plus projects and worked with numerous clients to build and maintain scalable web applications that are intuitive, user-friendly and efficient.
-I have keen eyes for design and user experience, ensuring that appliactions are not only functional but user friendly.
+I have keen eyes for design and user experience, ensuring that applications are not only functional but user friendly.

 ## TECH STACK
 #### Frontend Development :Javascript / ReactJS / NextJS /Typescript /SASS /SCSS / Bootstrap / Git and version Control /API